 - Use a chart or number line to compare numbers.

-- Use small objects to make comparing easier.
-Say “Show 11 and 15 with cubes”.
-Ask, “Which number is smaller?”.
+- Use small objects to facilitate comparison.
+For example, say, “Show 11 and 15 with cubes.”
+Then, ask, “Which number is smaller?”

 - Teach the symbols < > and = and what they each mean.
-Use the alligator strategy (The alligator likes to eat the bigger number) to remember the signs and what they mean.
+Use the alligator strategy (The alligator likes to eat the bigger number) to remember the signs and their meaning.

 - Create number towers.
 Kids use cubes to form towers to represent numbers.
-Compare two towers to see which is the tallest and, therefore, the bigger number.
+Compare two towers to see the tallest and, therefore, the bigger number.
 The alligator eats the bigger tower.

 - Compare numbers with math tools and indicate the correct symbol on clip cards (seen below).
 As kids become fluent, they should recognize the correct symbol without support.